oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-operators/using-helm.md

   ```

 **Notes**:
-- To specify the above sample on the Helm command line, escape the equal sign, spaces and commas as follows:
+- To specify the previous sample on the Helm command line, escape the equal sign, spaces and commas as follows:
   ```
   --set "domainNamespaceLabelSelector\=environment\\ notin\\ (production\\,systemtest)"
   ```